jenniferslagt/browser-technologies-1920/README.md

 ## Conclusion (learning goals and criteria)
 This is what I've learned during the past weeks:
 * I've learned a lot of about Browser Technologies.
 I applied this acknowlegde as an enhancement of my application.
 So my app is made for all kinds of users, browsers and devices (different contexts).
   - I focussed on the core functionality of my app.
 This works in all types of contexts.
+So the basic user experience is for everyone!
-  - I tested my application in different contexts to enhance the user experience.
+  - I tested my application in different contexts to enhance the user experience (the 8 features / testing on different browsers).

-  - I made some fallbacks which are excecuted if a feature isn't supported.
+  - I made some fallbacks which are excecuted if a feature isn't supported (think about CSS fallbacks and and showing features when JavaScript is enabled).
+  - I focused on a current problem (people who can't go to the supermarket because they aren't stable enough) and made an application which solves this problem (make a grocery list and share it to the people who can do the groceries).

 * I've learned what Progressive Enhancement is and how to apply this.
   - I started with making the core functionality of my app.
 This works for everyone.